garrandall/popular-music-data/tracks/last-dayz-onyx.md

 killin my own people in the USG shit they gonna get it from somebody
 I'd rather it be me
-besides...you cant tax dirty money and you cant trust nobody (nobody) no one (no one)
+besides...you can't tax dirty money and you can't trust nobody (nobody) no one (no one)
 I'm the scorpion
 and I'll probably bite the bullet